Skip to main content

 Score Factors

-• Power Coverage (25%)Continuous output in kW normalized to the maximum in this comparison — how much of the home load can the system carry without shedding circuits
+• Power Output (25%)Continuous output in kW normalized to the highest in this comparison — how much household load the unit carries, and whether it reaches 240V appliances

 SHE Backup Power Resilience Score — Ranked